 Parents are informed when there is a concern about their child's progress.
 This may be through an informal meeting or at a termly parents' consultation evening with the class teacher and /or SENCO.
-If a decision is made to move a child to SEN Support, parents will be consulted for their views on targets and strategies; ways in which they can support their child also will also be discussed.
+If a decision is made to move a child to SEN Support, parents will be consulted for their views on targets and strategies; ways in which they can support their child will also be discussed.
 Wherever possible, the views of the child are also considered.
-Our Lady of Peace Catholic Primary and Nursery School manages SEN support through a Support Plan which will be reviewed termly with both child and parents.
+Our Lady of Peace Catholic Primary and Nursery School manages SEN support through an Individual Provision Map which is reviewed termly with both child and parents.